 Over the last year, it has been discovered that Zantac and generic versions of the popular heartburn drug could lead to a higher risk of cancer for those who take the medications.
 Many pharmacies have previously pulled these medications off the shelf, but now the US Food and Drug Administration (FDA) has asked manufacturers to stop selling them.
 Many lawsuits have been filed against the makers of Zantac, and in these cases have been consolidated in order to streamline the process.
-At the SMA Law Group, our Pittsburgh Zantac cancer attorneys want to discuss what consolidation means for these cases.
+At the SMT Legal, our Pittsburgh Zantac cancer attorneys want to discuss what consolidation means for these cases.

 What Does Consolidation of Zantac Cases Mean?

 Many people have seen on the news that, as of April 1, 2020, the FDA has asked manufacturers of Zantac and all generic versions of ranitidine discontinue selling prescription and over-the-counter versions of the medications.
 The FDA has also asked any consumers who still have this medication in their homes to properly dispose of the product immediately.